 Don’t Let Your Garage Blow Up!
 Safely Trash Your Old Boat and Road Flares

-We’ve passed the midpoint of the summer season, meaning it’s time to start thinking about the end of summer fun.
+We’ve passed the midpoint of the summer season, meaning it’s time to start thinking about the end of summer fun in San Diego or wherever you happen to live.
 While you’re getting the kids ready to go back to school and packing away the outdoors supplies, you might want to check the expiration dates on the consumables.
 Bad batteries can leave you in the dark if you fail to catch them, but replacement batteries are easy to find and disposal is just a trip to an e-waste center away.

 Signal flares are a bit harder.
 If you own a boat, like many do here in San Diego, you probably own a flare gun since you’re legally obligated to have three signal flares of some kind if you go boating at night or if your boat is more than 16′ in length in case of accident or breakdown.
 Car owners are advised to have some road flares on hand for emergency purposes as well.
 Hikers and campers might own a flare gun of their own in case they get lost, though they might think twice about firing it at the height of burn season.